How do the unshakeable mountains reveal the timeless art of patience, perseverance, and peace? (2025)

 Key Takeaways

-• We frame the central question: how do the unshakeable mountains reveal the timeless art of patience, perseverance, and peace?
+• We frame the central question: How do the unshakeable mountains reveal the timeless art of patience, perseverance, and peace?

 • Geological facts anchor the metaphor in real, solid rock formation processes.